timlrx/timlrx.com/data/blog/2021-05-16-understanding-automated-market-maker.md

 In the constant product formula used by Uniswap and generalised in Balancer, a small change in the quantity bought or sold of particular tokens could result in negative price slippage of a couple of percentage points.
 How can we reduce price slippage, especially for assets like stablecoins (tokens pegged to fiat currency like the USD) where we have a good sense of the "ideal" price of the exchange?

-[Curve](https://curve.fi/) solves this problem by introducing a StableSwap formula, where the rate of change of price around the ideal price (i.e. 2nd derivative) does not change as quickly compared to the constant product formula.
+[Curve](https://curve.fi/), a brainchild of Michael Egorov, solves this problem by introducing a StableSwap formula, where the rate of change of price around the ideal price (i.e. 2nd derivative) does not change as quickly compared to the constant product formula.
 The stableswap invariant curve is shown below:

 ![stableswap-formula.png](/static/img/amm/stableswap-formula.png)